 Steve Zelt . . .

-. . . was born in Alhambra, California, but he grew up in a small suburb called Diamond Bar, next to the big city of Pomona, where his mom did her shopping and he went to school.
+. . . was born in Alhambra, California, but his family moved east to live in a new suburb called Diamond Bar, next to the big city of Pomona where his mom did her shopping and he went to school.
 That was in 1960.

 In the 9th grade, he starred as Scrooge in A Christmas Carol to strong reviews at the Pomona Unified School District Auditorium.

-Just up the street from there, on Garey Avenue, is the Fox theater where Orson Welles tested The Magnificent Ambersons to disastrous reviews.
-Years later, Steve saw The Absent Minded Professor in the still, but slightly less, magnificent Fox theater.
+Just up the street from there, on Garey Avenue, is the Fox theater where in 1942 Orson Welles tested The Magnificent Ambersons to disastrous reviews.
+Steve saw The Absent Minded Professor in the still, but slightly less, magnificent Fox theater many years later.

 Welles tried out Ambersons a second time, in Pasadena.
 Steve's uncle graduated valedictorian from the Pasadena Playhouse along with cohorts such as George Reeves and Dana Andrews.